Skip to main content

 Diploma of Maritime Operations (Master less than 500 GT)

-Challenge yourself to become Master of international vessels as you develop the skills needed to work as a Master or Chief Mate on commercial vessels up to 500 GT in the Australian exclusive economic zone (EEZ) and in international waters.
+Challenge yourself to become master of international vessels.
+Develop the skills needed to work as a master or chief mate on commercial vessels up to 500 gross tonnes (GT) in the Australian exclusive economic zone (EEZ) and in international waters.

 Learning outcomes